chrisabrams/chrisabrams.github.com/src/documents/blog/2013-02-26-the-coffeescript-1-5-change-not-mentioned.html.md

 which isn't a huge change (and is very similar to the Javascript output), but was annoying to go find this in the code base.

 Until this change, I had found the Coffeescript compiler to be quite reliable and predictable.
-I just wish this had been documented.
+I just wish this had been documented as it was a very tedious problem to figure out and resolve.
+It doesn't change my view on Coffeescript at all - it's still my preferred way of developing on the front-end.

 Thanks to [@davidkaneda](http://twitter.com/davidkaneda) for providing the above examples while working with [Team Delicious](http://twitter.com/delicious) yesterday.